benitomartin/de-hotel-reviews/README.md

 The project has been structured with the following folders and files:

-- `.github:` contains the CI/CD files (GitHub Actions)
+* `.github:` contains the CI/CD files (GitHub Actions)
-- `data:` raw dataset, saved parquet files and data processed using Spark
+* `data:` raw dataset, saved parquet files and data processed using Spark
-- `dbt:` data transformation done using dbt
+* `dbt:` data transformation done using dbt
-- `flows`: workflow orchestration pipeline
+* `flows:` workflow orchestration pipeline
-- `images`: printouts of results
+* `images:` printouts of results
-- `looker`: reports from looker studio
+* `looker:` reports from looker studio
-- `notebooks:` EDA performed at the beginning of the project to stablish a baseline
+* `notebooks:` EDA performed at the beginning of the project to stablish a baseline
-- `spark`: batch processsing pipeline using spark
+* `spark:` batch processing pipeline using spark
-- `terraform:` IaC stream-based pipeline infrastructure in GCP using Terraform
+* `terraform:` IaC stream-based pipeline infrastructure in GCP using Terraform
-- `Makefile:` set of execution tasks
+* `Makefile:` set of execution tasks
-- `pyproject.toml:` linting and formatting
+* `pyproject.toml:` linting and formatting
-- `requirements.txt:` project requirements
+* `requirements.txt:` project requirements

 ## Project Description

 The dataset was obtained from Kaggle and contains various columns with hotel details and reviews of 5 countries ('Austria', 'France', 'Italy', 'Netherlands', 'Spain', 'UK').
 To prepare the data an **Exploratory Data Analysis** was conducted.
-The following actions are performed either using pandas or spark in order to get a clean data set:
+The following actions are performed either using pandas or spark to get a clean data set:

-- Remove rows with NaN
+* Remove rows with NaN
-- Remove duplicates
+* Remove duplicates
-- Create a new column with the country name
+* Create a new column with the country name

 Afterwards some columns have been selected the final clean data are ingested to a GCP Bucket and Big Query.
 This is done either using **Prefect** (see [flows](https://github.com/benitomartin/de-hotel-reviews/tree/main/flows) folder), **dbt** (see [dbt](https://github.com/benitomartin/de-hotel-reviews/tree/main/dbt) folder) and **spark** (see [spark](https://github.com/benitomartin/de-hotel-reviews/tree/main/notebooks) folder).